jonpas/EMGProc/README.md

 PCA, ICA and SVM fitting and processing is available in real-time (with visualizer) as well as separate command line mode for conversions and fitting.
 Example training data is located in `training/` folder.

+_All training was performed with the Myo armband positioned on the most dominant arm, just below the elbow, with the Myo logo on the inner side of the arm._

 Process data in real-time:
   - `$ emgproc.py --pca *_raw.csv` fit at start using given training data.
   - `$ emgproc.py --ica model.ica` given training model.